Abohar: British Colonial Era

 During the British era in India, it was the hub of horse breeding and a major cotton trade centre having business with Karachi and other mandis.

 Geography

 Location

 Abohar, located approximately 32 kilometres (19.8 miles) south of Fazilka, is the nearest border town to Fazilka.
 It serves as a connection point between the two Indian states of Punjab and Rajasthan.
-Within India, Abohar is situated 75.6 kilometres (47 miles) west of Bathinda, 258 kilometres southwest of the holy city of Amritsar, 217 kilometres southwest of the industrial city of Ludhiana, 300 kilometres southwest of the state capital Chandigarh, and 373 kilometres northwest of the national capital, New Delhi.
+Within India, Abohar is situated 75.6 kilometres (47 miles) west of Bathinda, 258 kilometres southwest of the Sikh holy city of Amritsar, 217 kilometres southwest of the industrial city of Ludhiana, 300 kilometres southwest of the state capital Chandigarh, and 373 kilometres northwest of the national capital, New Delhi.

 Demographics

 Population

 According to the 2011 Indian census, Abohar had a population of 145,302, of which 76,984 were males and 68,318 were females.

 Religion

 The majority of the people living in Abohar follows Hinduism, with a significant Sikh minority.